 Make regular stops: As I’m sure you would do even if you didn’t have a baby with you, stop often and have a rest.
 Take the baby out from the car seat, change him, feed him, play with him, give him some time to lie on his back etc and if it’s a long journey like we had from England to Romania book accommodation prior to setting off.

 Toys and other: Pack as little baby stuff as possible, depending on the journey length but always remember to pack important stuff such as enough nappies, wipes, nappy creams, blankets, dummies, thermometer, paracetamol for babies etc. Also don’t carry too many toys with you as you can always find something to entertain him with (maybe add only the most important ones that he likes).

 Passport and travel insurance: These are obvious but if you travel abroad then you will need passport for him or another travel document if he doesn’t have a passport yet.
 Also a travel health insurance not only for him but for you too.

 I hope these tips helped you and gave you more courage to travel with a baby for the first time.
-Remember, life doesn’t stop when you have a baby, it only because much better.
+Remember, life doesn’t stop when you have a baby, it only becomes much better.
 You just need to prioritize your baby needs when you make a plan and then you can have beautiful and meaningful adventures together.

 Take care, peeps.
 See you again soon.